Back to standards

 Guest Courtesy

-Training Tip:Use complete sentences and avoid casual slang or filler words.
+Training Tip:Use formal grammar, complete sentences and avoid casual terms.
 Remain professional in all interactions.

 Guest Courtesy